Gabriel0110/webby-agents/README.md

 **Key Observations**:
 - ShortTermMemory captures immediate recency, SummarizingMemory condenses older conversation, LongTermMemory performs semantic retrieval.
 - CompositeMemory merges them all, so the agent has a holistic memory.
-- By default, the agent tries to append everything, but can be adapted for more advanced usage (see MemoryTool pattern below).
+- By default, the agent tries to append everything, but can be adapted for more advanced usage.

 ---